druidworks/vscode-ui-scripting/README.md

   - "\<baseCommand>" - this is a required parameter.
   - "\<directoryContext>"
   - "\<answers>" - this is required if you have questions as part of your command.

+#### inherit boolean

+This property is true by default, and when disabled prevents this command from being used by sub directories of the vus-meta.json file - where it has been specified for use.

 #### questions object